centreon/centreon-agent-configuration/README.md

-# centreon Anomaly Detection
+# centreon Agent Configuration

-Allow the Centreon application to offer the possibility of generating alerts from anomaly detection and to display a chart to understand the alerts generated
+Module to configure the Centreon Agent from Centeron web interface